I’ve also included a Back to contents! link at the end of each chapter so you can easily skip back to this section.

 Pick a goal with a clear ROI

 Getting someone to submit their contact details isn’t easy.
-So pick a challenge or a goal which is important.
+So pick a challenge or a goal that is important.

-If in doubt, focus on things that make money or save money.
+If in doubt, focus on things that make money/time or save money/time.

 Make it sound short and easy-to-consume

-Gated content doesn’t have to be long.
+Content doesn’t have to be long-form.
 The length is irrelevant.
 The important thing is the value that you add.

 Offering a time constraint can make your content more appealing to a busy audience.
 According to OptinMonster, checklists are the highest converting format for this reason.